alexandracyran/Fall-2023-Gun-Violence/README.md

 **Authors:** Megha Idicula, Alexandra Cyran, Victoria Lance Kominek

 ## Purpose
 This repository explores the intricate relationship between individuals charged with gun violence and mental illness, with a spotlight on variations in gun laws across states, particularly in Connecticut, and examines state-specific mortality rates associated with firearm incidents.
 Gun violence is a pressing issue in the United States, prompting an examination of its connection to mental illness.
 Diverse data sources, including Kaggle, CDC, and the State Firearm Law Database, contribute to a comprehensive analysis.
 The central question of this research revolves around the granting of gun licenses to individuals with a history of mental illness.
+This repository aims to contribute insights and foster discussions on the intricate dynamics of gun violence in the United States.

 ## Focus Areas
 - Mental health factors in mass shootings